Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/xap-manager.markdown

 # FAQ

-### Q. Why do I need 3 managers?
-In previous versions 2 LUS + 2 GSM was enough for high availability
+### Q. Why do I need 3 Managers?
+In previous versions 2 LUS + 2 GSM was enough for high availability.

-With an even number of managers, consistency cannot be assured in case of a network partitioning, hence the 3 managers requirement.
+With an even number of managers, consistency cannot be assured in case of a network partition, hence the need for 3 Managers.

-### Q. I want higher availability - can I use 5 managers instead of 3?
+### Q. I want higher availability - can I use 5 Managers instead of 3?

-Theoretically this is possible (e.g. Zookeeper supports this), but currently this is not supported in XAP - starting 5 managers would also start 5 Lookup Services, which will lead to excessive chatinnes and performance drop.
+Theoretically this is possible (Apache Zookeeper supports this), but currently this is not supported in XAP - starting 5 managers would also start 5 Lookup Services, which will lead to excessive chatiness and performance drop.
 This issue is in our backlog, though - if it's important for you please contact support or your sales rep to vote it up.

 ### Q. Can I use a load balancer in front of the REST API?

-Sure.
-However, make sure to use sticky sessions, as some of the operations (e.g. upload/deploy) take time to resonate to the other managers.
+Yes.
+However, make sure to use sticky sessions, as some of the operations (e.g. upload/deploy) take time to propogate to the other Managers.